Ask any sales manager or sales rep what their goals are and their answers will likely be the same: get more leads, be

 For most businesses, revenue goals and customer acquisition goals are always at the top of the priority list.
-It’s fair to assume that those are the end goals of most for-profit organizations, whether you’re a small business or established enterprise.
+It’s fair to assume that those are the end goals of most for-profit organizations, whether you’re a small business or an established enterprise.

 However, while driving up revenue by selling more might be an obvious choice when setting sales objectives, it’s essential to dig deeper into what short-term changes can boost your long-term success.